dpeldo/Heralding-Frontend/README.md

 In the following setup instructions, the frontend application resides in the Heralding directory in a folder called "frontend" for simplicity while scripts reside in a folder called "frontend-services".
 On my dev lab, I have Heralding installed to the users' home directory, but can be physically exist anywhere as long as the scheduled jobs, services, and scripts are modified to point to the right location.

 ### Installing Heralding-Frontend:
 The following instructions, generally speaking, walk through the order of installation of ASP.Net Core, MySQL, configuring services, as well as adding the scheduled jobs.
-All in 7 (or 8) easy steps!!!
+All in 7 (or 8) easy steps.
+If you feel you can install and configure SQL, Apache, and ASP.Net or already have them installed then steps 2 and 6/7/8 are the only relevant steps.

 **1.** This application assumes Heralding is already installed and collecting logs into the session & auth .csv's.
 If not, please visit: https://github.com/johnnykv/heralding/blob/master/INSTALL.md